mwpastore/rack-protection-maximum_cookie/README.md

 * `:strict?` *Boolean*

-  If true, `:per_domain?` is forced to true, and each primary domain's cookies count towards its sub-domains' quotas.
+  If true, `:per_domain?` is forced to true, and each second-level domain's cookies count towards its sub-domains' quotas.
 For example, if you have cookies for example.com totaling 4,000 bytes, you wouldn't be able to set an additional 100-byte cookie on foo.example.com in the same request.

-  If false, each sub-domain gets its own quota, separate from its domain.
-  **This is the default behavior.**
+  If false, each sub-domain gets its own quota, separate from its second-level domain. **This is the default behavior.**

 ---